 This memory stands out because I’ve always been very particular and felt sure about the way things should look.
-For myself, obviously—I realize other people have different ideas!
+For myself, obviously—since Kindergarten I have learned that other people have their own ideas.
 I know when a collage or painting is right and I know when what I’ve done doesn’t cut it, though I might be hard pressed to explain the distinction.

 But that’s only one small aspect to art making.